mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 What is the observation you have already actualized?
 It is nothing but the jumping around.
 That means, just activity.
 Just bubbles coming up constantly; just like energies gushing out.
 Like a spring gushing out from the ground; constantly coming up.
 That means nothing but the process, nothing but the practice, nothing but activity, constantly there.

 That’s why he says, “so you should know that it is attainment of jumping-around-ness”.
-That means *transcendence*.
-We say transcendence, but we don’t understand it.
+That means *transcend*.
+We say transcend, but we don’t understand it.
 What does *transcendent* mean?
-It is not [that] you should keep away from [something], [going] to something else; that’s not transcendence.
+It is not [that] you should keep away from [something, going] to something else; that’s not transcendent.
 It is that you are always there, but there is no place [for] you or your object.
-You are sick, but you are always right in the middle of sickness, [so] no trace of sickness is left.
-That is called transcendence.
+You are sick, but you are always right in the middle of sickness, [so] no trace of sickness is left; that is called transcendent.
 It’s not to escape from sickness.
 You have to [be] watching constantly, just like spring water coming up.
 So that’s why it says it like this here.

 ##### 14:39